 If you're using a compiled kernel, rpi-update will overwrite it, and you will need to rebuild and reinstall your kernel.

 Custom configurations can usually be copied over between minor kernel updates, but it's safer to use the

 diff utility to see what's changed and repeat your changes on the new configuration.

 The Raspberry Pi Foundation kernel is supplied by the

 raspberrypi-kernel package, and the bootloader and firmware are supplied by the

 raspberrypi-bootloader package.
 To revert to the current stock Raspbian kernel after trying

-sudo apt-get install --reinstall raspberrypi-bootloader raspberrypi-kernel
+sudo apt update sudo apt install --reinstall raspberrypi-bootloader raspberrypi-kernel